ss3sim/ss3models/README.md

 ### This folder contains model files and case files when using the age-based selectivity and maturity (instead of length-based) through [ss3sim](https://github.com/ss3sim/ss3sim) package.

 ### This should be the models to start with for ALL groups (and then modify as needed)
-### The one to preferentially use has an $ sign
+  1. cos - length based double normal selectivity (mimicking logistic) in OM, length based double normal selectivity (mimicking logistic) in EM, narrow bounds
+  2. fla - length based double normal selectivity (mimicking logistic) in OM, length based double normal selectivity (mimicking logistic) in EM, narrow bounds

+(Other models that we created at one point)
   1. cod - age based double normal selectivity, age based logistic maturity
   2. col - length based double normal selectivity (mimicking logistic) in OM, length based logistic in EM, narrow bounds
-$ 3. cos - length based double normal selectivity (mimicking logistic) in OM, length based double normal selectivity (mimicking logistic) in EM, narrow bounds
-  4. fla - age based double normal selectivity, age based logistic maturity
+  3. fla - age based double normal selectivity, age based logistic maturity
-$ 5. fla - length based double normal selectivity (mimicking logistic) in OM, length based double normal selectivity (mimicking logistic) in EM, narrow bounds
-  6. mac - mackerel model under development (NEED WORK)
+  4. mac - mackerel model under development (NEED WORK)
-  7. yel - yellowtail rockfish model under development (NEED WORK)
+  5. yel - yellowtail rockfish model under development (NEED WORK)

 # Specific changes:
 - 1. Age based selectivity (using double normal but parametrized to mimic a logistic curve) (last changed 10/28)